laxlyt/TopoMPI/model_I/readme.md

 ## Command-line Arguments

-* --data-dir: Path to the input directory with all required CSV/TSV files.
+* --data_dir: Path to the input directory with all required CSV/TSV files.

-* --save-dir: Directory where evaluation metrics, figures, and predictions will be written.
+* --save_dir: Directory where evaluation metrics, figures, and predictions will be written.
 Default: ../../results/model_I.

 * --threshold: Score cutoff for filtering edges (default: 900).